 Standard loan books renew automatically.
-If a book is needed by another library user, a member of library staff will contact you directly to request that you return the book within 3 days.
+If a book is needed by another library user, you will receive an email direct from the library system to request that you return the book within 3 days.
 The due date of that book will be changed on your library account to reflect this.
+If you are unable to return items due to the Covid pandemic please contact the library staff on email@example.com.
 Short Loan books cannot be renewed.

 We do ask that when you no longer need a book you have on loan that you return it to the library so that it's available for others to borrow.